natecraddock/zf/README.md

 ### Building from source

-zf targets the latest stable release of Zig.
+For compatibility with system package managers, zf targets the latest stable release of Zig.
+The [`unstable`](https://github.com/natecraddock/zf/tree/unstable) branch is kept up to date with Zig master.

 ```
 git clone --recursive https://github.com/natecraddock/zf